Health effects of pesticides: Other

-Summaries of peer-reviewed research have examined the link between pesticide exposure and neurologic outcomes and cancer, perhaps the two most significant things resulting in organophosphate-exposed workers.

 There is increasing evidence that possibly suggests increased risk of development of type 2 diabetes with exposure to pesticides and their metabolites.

 Prevention

 Pesticides exposure cannot be studied in placebo controlled trials as this would be unethical.
 A definitive cause effect relationship therefore cannot be established.
 Consistent evidence can and has been gathered through other study designs.
 The precautionary principle is thus frequently used in environmental law such that absolute proof is not required before efforts to decrease exposure to potential toxins are enacted.

 The American Medical Association recommend limiting exposure to pesticides.
 They came to this conclusion due to the fact that surveillance systems currently in place are inadequate to determine problems related to exposure.
 The utility of applicator certification and public notification programs are also of unknown value in their ability to prevent adverse outcomes.

 Epidemiology

 The World Health Organization and the UN Environment Programme estimate that each year, 3 million workers in agriculture in the developing world experience severe poisoning from pesticides, about 18,000 of whom die.
 According to one study, as many as 25 million workers in developing countries may suffer mild pesticide poisoning yearly.
 Detectable levels of 50 different pesticides were found in the blood of a representative sample of the U.S. population.